MaThorm/coherence/README.md

 # Tools to analyse V1/V4 data

-This datapipeline is used to preprocess, analyse and visualize LFP data from V1 and V4.
+A MATLAB pipeline for preprocessing, analysing, and visualizing local field potential (LFP) data from visual cortical areas V1 and V4.
+This pipeline automates the full analysis workflow — from raw signal preprocessing to coherence and instantaneous frequency analyses — for studying inter-areal neural synchrony.

 Parameters for analyses are created using create_params.m.
 Processing is done using processing_pip_full.m.
 Analyses are stored in the analyses folder.

 The general process following pre-processing is the following: